 By choosing solid protein foods we can control our portion size.
 It is easy to eat a whole bowlful of smooshy comfort food, but even at 10 years post op it is impossible to eat an entire chicken breast.
 By making the correct choice of the denser protein, we can control our serving size and thus our calories.
 The bottom line will always be if we burn as much as we take in our weight will remain constant.
 Once this balance is disrupted, something has got to change or we will either gain or lose weight.
 So either use your pouch to eat less, or burn more calories through exercise, or a combination of both.

-If you find yourself gaining more than just a couple of pounds, embrace our Back on Track plan known as The Inspire Diet.
+If you find yourself gaining more than just a couple of pounds, embrace our hugely successful plan The Inspire Diet.
 Thousands have their groove back and their control thanks to this marvelous plan.
 Cut out the bread, tortillas, potatoes, bagels, rice, pretzels, chips, crackers and sweets that have wormed their way back into your diet and go back to Protein First Followed by Healthy Lower Carb Vegetables and Salad.

 This surgery is all about control and thankfully we have been given permanent control if we use it.